mekelius/maps/docs/TODO/LONG_TERM_TODO.md

 - Fix pragmas when we do multiple files
 - move simplifying blocks and other ast nodes out of layer1
 - use vector or array instead of hashmap as TypeMap for efficiency
+- expression factory functions are a bit all over the place
+    - args not in consistent order
+    - need factories for the remaining types

 #### UX tweaks